tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/07-Stu_Crypto_Converter/README.md

 ### Create a custom slot

-1. Log-in to the AWS Management Console using your `Admin` user, navigate to the Amazon Lex console and create a new custom slot in the `convertUSD` intent of the `Crypto_Converter` bot as follows:
+1. Log-in to the AWS Management Console using your `Admin` user, navigate to the Amazon Lex console and create a new custom slot in the `ConvertUSD` intent of the `Crypto_Converter` bot as follows:

     * **Slot type name:** `CryptoCurrency`
     * **Description:** `Available cryptocurrencies to convert.`